Nitish-1611/Todo-App/README.md

 ## Prerequisites

-Before running the app, ensure you have Node.js and npm (or yarn) installed on your machine.
+Before running the app, ensure you have Node.js and npm installed on your machine.

 ## Getting Started